os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/pipeline.md

 - How many times does the parent calls fork and why?
 - Why do the children need to call execlp()?
-- Explain how each child is able to redirect stidin or stdout from or to the pipe?
+- Explain how each child is able to redirect stdin or stdout from or to the pipe?
 - How will the consumer know when there is no more data to expect from the pipe?
 - Why is it important for a process to close any pipe file descriptors it does not intend to use?
 - What could happen if you close a read descriptor to early?